 Hilo Native Named One of 20 People to Watch 2013

-Hawaii Buiness Magazine named Jason Fujimoto, senior VP/CFO of HPM Building Supply, as one of the “20 for the Next 20: People to Watch 2013.”
+Hawaii Business Magazine named Jason Fujimoto, senior VP/CFO of HPM Building Supply, as one of the “20 for the Next 20: People to Watch 2013.”

 The list showcases 20 business people around Hawaii believed to make an impact on the state in the next two decades.

-The 32-year-old Hilo native, who graduated from the Wharton School at the University of Pennsylvania, was the only Big Island resident to make this year’s list.
+The 32-year-old Hilo native, who graduated from Wharton, the renowned business school at the University of Pennsylvania, was the only Big Island resident to make this year’s list.

 Jason is the fifth generation to work at the employee-owned company founded by his great-great-grandfather, Kametaro Fujimoto.